 You can find reliable well constructed dog trackers at a variety of price points in the UK.
 It can be as low as £30 or over £100.

 There are cheaper and more expensive alternatives, however we wouldn't suggest to go with a cheap option if it's not reliable or overpay what a £30 dog tracker can easily deliver.

-While all of the dog tracking collars on our list are highly-functional and dependable, a few stand out if you have specific needs.
+While all of the dog tracking collars on our list are highly-functional and dependable, some stand out if you have specific needs.

-For example, the Kippy EVO might be great for someone who has a serious interest in their dog’s physical activity throughout the day.
-This device offers helpful, interesting insight into your dog’s habits and movements including play, calories, sleep, and relaxation.
+With most trackers you might be able to monitor your dog’s physical activity throughout the day.
+They can offer helpful, interesting insight into your dog’s habits and movements including play, calories, sleep, and relaxation.